Europe Travel Guide

 Breb, Romania – by World Travel Family

-Breb, in a northern corner of Romania, is where travellers come when they’ve been everywhere.
+Breb, in a northern corner of Romania, is where travelers come when they’ve been everywhere.
 Entering this isolated rural paradise, visitors step back in time 100 years to an era most can’t imagine.
 We came by random invitation after 3 years of full-time travel and fell in love.

 The stunning beauty of the Maramures region is immediately obvious, snowy mountains, green valleys, ubiquitous haystacks and horse-drawn carts creating movie-set scenery.
 Life goes on here as it has for centuries and this part of the world claims to be the last peasant culture in Europe, where life is lived by season and hard work punctuated by magical traditions.

 The villagers work all week in the fields and everything consumed originates in this hidden valley.
 They raise pigs for meat, slaughtering and butchering them in gardens while hens peck about free-range.
 Milk cows in barns devour mountains of meadow hay, all hand cut with scythes.
 Abundant fruit trees are the source of home-distilled spirits, consumed freely and always offered to guests.
-Mountain sheep, shepherd tended, provide wool for the harsh winters and at Easter, a lamb, followed by delicious cheeses. on Sunday there is church and traditional dress.
-A lucky few tourists come here and leave mesmerised.
+Mountain sheep, shepherd tended, provide wool for the harsh winters and at Easter, a lamb, followed by delicious cheeses. on Sunday there is a church and traditional dress.
+A lucky few tourists come here and leave mesmerized.

 Follow World Travel Family

 Grindelwald, Switzerland – by Best of Travel Bloguer